 Registered Wandering Pets

-Registered pets found wandering and wearing their tag will be returned to their address by Council free of charge.
+Registered pets found wandering and wearing their tag will be returned to their address by Council.
 However, if the owner is not home or not contactable, the pet will be taken to the pound for safe keeping.
-Attempts will be made to contact the owner and reunite pet and owner as soon as possible.
+Attempts will be made to contact the owner and reunite the pet and owner as soon as possible.

-Unregistered pets are impounded and transported to the RSPCA Ballarat or Castlemaine facilities.
+Unregistered pets are impounded and scanned for a microchip.
+If the pet is not microchipped it will be transported to the Ballarat Animal Shelter.
 Pound release fees and registration fees must be paid before the animal can be returned to the owner.
-A penalty notice will also be issued after collection for dog at large.
+An infringement notice will also be issued after collection for dog at large.

 Disputes can arise in many areas of life, whether it’s a disagreement with a neighbour over trees or fences; disputes between members of a club; workplace disagreements; or noise from animals, machinery or cars.